 These Thai friends do their homework together

 Many children find that doing things together is better.
 These friends from Thailand motivate one another to take responsibility of their education as they dream of the future.

 The room may be small, and the lighting is dim, but these children know that if they work hard and study, the cycle of poverty will end with them.

 Mary does homework in her one-bedroom house

-Mary Muthoni is five years old and in kindergarten.
-Mary lives with her single mum and four siblings in a one-bedroom house in Kawangware slums.
+Mary Muthoni is 5 years old and in kindergarten.
+Mary lives with her single mum and four siblings in a one-bedroom house in Kawangware slums in Kenya.